 This was a bummer!
 They weren’t significantly more expensive, so I didn’t give the pricing a terrible rating, but it was still higher than I expected.

 Overall, I personally wasn’t a big fan of Wantable.
 However, I still have yet to try their activewear plan or sleepwear plan.

 Plus, everyone seems to have different experiences with the brand, so it still might still be worth trying out.
 I do plan to try it again as I may have just received a bad stylist, so I will update this with my second experience.

 Other Wantable Reviews

-I’m only one person and everyone has different experiences, so we searched through hundreds of other reviews to see what top comments were.
-Here are some snippets:
+I’m only one person and everyone has different experiences, so we searched through hundreds of other reviews to see what the top comments were.
+Here are some main points of feedback: